Jurassic World: United States and Canada

 Predictions for the opening of Jurassic World in the U.S. and Canada were continuously revised upwards, starting from $125 million to $200 million.
 It opened on Friday, June 12, 2015, in 4,274 theaters and earned $81.9 million on its opening day, marking the fifth-biggest opening day and the fifth-biggest single-day gross, as well as the highest June opening day, surpassing The Twilight Saga: Eclipse.
 The film's Friday gross included $18.5 million from 3,229 theaters in its early Thursday showings—a record for Universal.
 Excluding Thursday-night grosses, the film earned the largest opening-day gross ($63.5 million).
 It also set a single-day IMAX record of $8.6 million and a Saturday-and-Sunday gross record of $69.6 million and $57.2 million, respectively.
 In total, it earned $208,806,270 for its debut weekend, setting an opening-weekend record and an IMAX opening record of $20.6 million—10.2% of the total opening gross—from 363 IMAX theaters, surpassing The Avengers and The Dark Knight Rises simultaneously.
-Additionally, it had the largest June opening weekend, breaking the previous record held by Man of Steel.
+Additionally, the film had the largest June opening weekend, breaking the previous record held by Man of Steel.
+It also surpassed Guardians of the Galaxy to achieve the highest opening weekend for a Chris Pratt film.
 3D accounted for 48% of the total opening gross.
 RealD 3D comprised $70 million of the opening gross.
 The opening-weekend audience was evenly split between under-25s over-25s—39% were under age 25, 61% age 25 years and above.
 52% of the audience were male and 48% were female.
 On its fourth day of release, Jurassic World made $25.6 million, making it the third-highest Monday gross, after Spider-Man 2 and Indiana Jones and the Kingdom of the Crystal Skull.
 This was also the biggest non-holiday Monday gross of any film at the time, knocking out The Dark Knight.

 The film set a record for the largest second-weekend gross, its revenue dropping by 49% to $106.6 million and it topped the North American box office for three consecutive weekends.
 Other records set by the film at the time include the biggest weekend-per-theater average for a wide release—$48,855 per theater— the fastest film to reach $100 million and each additional $50 million through $600 million, and the largest cumulative gross through every day of release until and including its fifty-third day—with the exception of its first day.
 As of June 21, 2015, screenings in RealD, IMAX and premium large format had grossed $132 million, $42 million and $23.1 million, respectively.
 On Friday, July 17, the movie's revenue reached $600 million, becoming the fourth and quickest to do so in 36 days.